snowplow/documentation/docs/pipeline/collector/index.md

     - `strict`

 Finally, `blockUnencrypted` is an optional boolean property indicating whether un-encrypted traffic should be allowed or not.
 If not available, the default is `false` (i.e. "do not block").

+## Configuring the collector for Community Edition users

+After you have installed the [Collector](docs/pipeline-components-and-applications/stream-collector/index.md) (either following the [Quick Start guide](/docs/get-started/snowplow-community-edition/what-is-quick-start/index.md) or [manually](docs/pipeline-components-and-applications/stream-collector/setup/index.md)), you can follow the [reference page](docs/pipeline-components-and-applications/stream-collector/configure/index.md) to configure it.